About Jane Mepham, CFP®

 I am actively involved in the community volunteering at my local church, the Foundation Communities in Austin and a few other local organizations on the subject of financial literacy.

-I am a member of the Financial Planning Association (FPA), National Association of Personal Financial Advisors (NAPFA) and the XYPN Planning Network.
+I am a member of the FEE-ONLY Network, CFP Board, XYPN Planning Network, the The CIGA Network, Financial Planning Association (FPA), Money Quotient, and the National Association of Personal Financial Advisors (NAPFA).